DRMacIver/shrinkray-old/DESIGN.md

 ### Identifying Good Cuts

-String Ray uses the idea of a pluggable *cutting strategy*, which is designed around identifying and manipulating cuts of a particular type.
+Shrink Ray uses the idea of a pluggable *cutting strategy*, which is designed around identifying and manipulating cuts of a particular type.
 A cutting strategy implements two methods:

 1. Given an index `i`, what values of `j` would cause `(i, j)` to be a good cut?
 2. Given an cut `i, j` satisfying some predicate `p`, return a possibly larger cut `i2 <= i < j <= j2`.

-The latter is useful because it allows us to use [adaptive test-case reduction method](https://www.drmaciver.com/2017/06/adaptive-delta-debugging/) for Shrink Ray's cut based approach.
+The latter is useful because it allows us to use [adaptive test-case reduction methods](https://www.drmaciver.com/2017/06/adaptive-delta-debugging/) for Shrink Ray's cut based approach.

 Shrink Ray currently implements the following cutting strategies: